 - Check if any driver listed with the yellow triangle mark.

 - Right click on it select update driver.

 - Select “search automatically for updated driver software”

 - Follow on screen instructions to download and install the latest driver.

-Otherwise, visit device manufacturer website, Download latest available driver software and install on your PC.
+Otherwise, visit the device manufacturer website, download the latest available driver software and install on your PC.
 Restart Windows to take effect the changes, check there is no more CPU, memory leak.
 System running smoothly without any problem.